manupap1/phpPlateSender/README.md

 - `stream` set to the url of the MJPEG stream on your camera,
 - `store_plates` set to 1.

+The following instructions assume that your current shell directory is phpPlateSender.

 Construction of phpPlateSender package:
 ```bash
 cp -R distros/debian ./